pepa65/twofat/README.md

 ## Usage
 ```
-twofat v1.0.1 - Manage TOTPs from CLI
+twofat v1.1.0 - Manage TOTPs from CLI
 The CLI is interactive & colorful, output to Stderr.
-SECRET can be piped in.
+Password can be piped in.
-When output is redirected, only pertinent plain text is going to Stdout.
+When output is redirected, only pertinent plain text is sent to Stdout.
 * Repo:       github.com/pepa65/twofat <pepa65@passchier.net>
 * Data file:  ~/.twofat.enc  (default, depends on the binary's name)
 * Usage:      twofat  [COMMAND]  [ -d | --datafile  DATAFILE ]